vishalparate/Colruyt_VISHAL/README.md

 # FGMC-Project
 This project extract data from API and analysis using pyspark

-### Design Decisions
+# Design Decisions

 1. Logging:
-   - You use Python’s `logging` module to log various levels of messages (info, error) which helps in tracking the progress and diagnosing issues.
+   The Python logging module is used to record informational and error messages, aiding in process tracking and troubleshooting.

 2. Schema Definition:
-   - You define schemas for nested JSON structures which ensures that Spark can correctly interpret the incoming data format.
+   Schemas are defined for nested JSON data to facilitate accurate Spark data interpretation.

 3. Data Processing:
-   - You fetch data from multiple URLs, aggregate it, and handle it as a JSON string.
-This approach allows you to work with data from multiple sources in a unified way.
+   Data from various URLs is consolidated into a JSON string, enabling unified processing of multiple data sources.

 4. Data Transformation:
-   - Exploding Arrays: You explode arrays to normalize nested structures.
+   Exploding Arrays: Nested array structures are flattened for easier analysis by exploding them into individual rows.
-   - Column Extraction and Renaming: You select and rename columns to make the DataFrame schema more intuitive.
+   Column Extraction and Renaming: Relevant columns are extracted and renamed to improve data clarity and accessibility.
-   - Postal Code Mapping: You create a UDF to map postal codes to provinces, which adds useful geographic context.
+   Postal Code Mapping: Postal codes are mapped to their corresponding provinces using a User-Defined Function (UDF) to    enrich the dataset with geographic information.
-   - One-Hot Encoding: You handle categorical data in the `handoverServices` array by creating one-hot encoded columns.
+   One-Hot Encoding: Categorical data within the handoverServices array is transformed into numerical representations through one-hot encoding for machine learning compatibility.

 5. Anonymization:
-   - Sensitive data is anonymized using hashing, which is a good practice for protecting personal information.
+   Hashing is employed to anonymize sensitive data, safeguarding personal information from unauthorized access.

 6. Data Partitioning:
-   - Data is saved as Parquet files and partitioned by province, optimizing for performance when querying by province.
+   Data is stored in Parquet format, partitioned by province, to optimize query performance for provincial-level analysis.

 Detailed Explanation for Comprehensive Analysis of Geographic Distances Using Apache Spark: API Data Extraction, Haversine Distance Calculation, and Metrics Enrichment"

 1. Define the Haversine Function

-Purpose: To calculate the great-circle distance between two points on the Earth’s surface using their latitude and longitude.
+Purpose: Accurately calculate the great-circle distance between two geographic points (latitude, longitude) on the Earth's spherical surface, essential for spatial analysis and proximity-based calculations.
-Implementation: The haversine function uses the Haversine formula to compute distances in kilometers.
+Implementation: Employ the Haversine formula, a mathematical model that approximates the Earth as a sphere.
+The function takes latitude and longitude coordinates of two points as input and returns the distance in kilometers.

 2. Create UDF for Haversine

-Purpose: To use the Haversine function in Spark SQL transformations.
+Purpose: Integrate the Haversine function into Spark SQL operations for efficient distance calculations on large datasets.
-Implementation: haversine_udf is defined as a UDF (User Defined Function) with DoubleType as the return type.
+Implementation: Define a User-Defined Function (UDF) named haversine_udf that encapsulates the Haversine function's logic.
+The UDF accepts four double-precision arguments (latitude1, longitude1, latitude2, longitude2) and returns a double-precision value representing the distance in kilometers.

 3. Select Necessary Columns

-Purpose: To streamline the DataFrame by selecting only relevant columns for distance calculations.
+Purpose: Optimize performance and memory usage by focusing on essential columns for distance calculations.
-Implementation: authorized_df is reduced to include only "placeId", "latitude", "longitude", "placeType_id", and "commercialName".
+Implementation: Create a new DataFrame by selecting only the required columns: placeId, latitude, longitude, placeType_id, and commercialName from the original authorized_df.
+This reduced dataset streamlines subsequent computations.

 4. Alias the DataFrames

-Purpose: To facilitate self-joins for distance calculations.
+Purpose: To distinguish between the two copies of the DataFrame when performing a self-join to calculate distances between all pairs of places.
-Implementation: authorized_df is aliased as cust and other to represent two sets of places in the cross join.
+Implementation: Create two aliases of the authorized_df: cust and other.
+This allows for a clear representation of the two datasets involved in the distance calculations

 5. Calculate Distances

-Purpose: To compute distances between every pair of places using the Haversine formula.
+Purpose: Determine the great-circle distance between every combination of places in the dataset.
-Implementation: A cross join between cust and other is performed, and the Haversine UDF is applied to calculate distances.
-The filter ensures that distances between the same place (cust.placeId equals other.placeId) are not calculated.
+Implementation: Perform a cross-join between the aliased DataFrames cust and other to generate all possible pairs of places.
+Apply the haversine_udf to calculate the distance between each pair.
+Filter out rows where the placeId of cust and other are identical to avoid calculating distances to the same location.

-7. Cache Distance DataFrame
+6. Cache Distance DataFrame

-Purpose: To optimize performance by avoiding recomputation of the distance DataFrame.
+Purpose: Enhance performance by storing the computed distances in memory for reuse, preventing redundant calculations.
-Implementation: distance_df is cached using .cache().
+Implementation: Apply the .cache() method to the distance_df DataFrame to instruct Spark to store the DataFrame in memory.
+This optimization is particularly effective when the distance DataFrame is accessed multiple times in subsequent operations.

-8. Calculate Average Distance to Customers
+7. Calculate Average Distance to Customers

-Purpose: To find the average distance of each place to all other places.
+Purpose: Determine the average distance of each place to all other places in the dataset.
-Implementation: Aggregates distances grouped by placeId and calculates the average, rounding the result to two decimal places.
+Implementation: Group the distance_df by placeId, calculate the average distance using the avg function, and round the result to two decimal places.

-9. Calculate Average Distance to Competitors
+8. Calculate Average Distance to Competitors

-Purpose: To find the average distance of each place to places of the same type.
+Purpose: Determine the average distance between places of the same type.
-Implementation: Filters distances where the place types are the same and then calculates the average distance, rounding to two decimal places.
+Implementation: Filter the distance_df to include only rows where the placeType_id of both places match.
+Group the filtered DataFrame by placeId and calculate the average distance, rounding to two decimal places.

-10. Join Average Distances with Original DataFrame
+9. Join Average Distances with Original DataFrame

-Purpose: To enrich the original DataFrame with calculated average distances.
+Purpose: Incorporate the calculated average distances into the original DataFrame for further analysis and insights.
-Implementation: Joins avg_distance_customers_df and avg_distance_competitors_df back to authorized_df.
-Selected columns include place IDs, commercial names, and average distances.
+Implementation: Join the avg_distance_customers_df and avg_distance_competitors_df DataFrames back to the authorized_df based on the placeId column.
+Select the necessary columns, including placeId, commercialName, and the calculated average distances.

-11. Fill Missing Values and Drop Duplicates
+10. Fill Missing Values and Drop Duplicates

-Purpose: To clean up the resulting DataFrame by handling missing values and ensuring uniqueness.
+Purpose: Enhance data quality by handling missing values and removing duplicates.
-Implementation: Missing values for average distances are filled with 0, and duplicates are removed.
+Implementation: Replace missing values in the average_distance and average_distance_same_type columns with 0.
+Remove duplicate rows based on the placeId column to ensure data integrity.

-12. Display Final Results
+11. Display Final Results

-Purpose: To show the final enriched DataFrame with average distances.
+Purpose: Visualize the final DataFrame containing the enriched data.
-Implementation: The final_df is displayed to show the results.
+Implementation: Display the cleaned_df to inspect the results of the data cleaning and enrichment process.